paketo-buildpacks/php-web/README.md

-If you like to configure custom .ini files in addition to the `php.ini` provided by the buildpack, you can create a directory named `.php.ini.d` at the root of your app and add your custom ini files there.
+If you like to configure custom .ini files in addition to the `php.ini` provided by the buildpack, you can create a directory named `.php.ini.d` at the root of your app and add your custom .ini files there.